mgherasim97/InChirie.ro-frontend/argon-react-native-master/README.md

 View [ all components/cards here](https://demos.creative-tim.com/argon-react-native/index.html#cards).

 ### Example Screens
 If you want to get inspiration or just show something directly to your clients, you can jump start your development with our pre-built example screens.
-From onboarding screens to profile or discover screens, you will be able to quickly set up the basic structure for your React Native mobile project.

 View [all screens here](https://demos.creative-tim.com/argon-react-native/index.html#screens).